oracle/terraform-provider-oci/website/docs/r/dns_record.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_dns_records"
+page_title: "Oracle Cloud Infrastructure: oci_dns_record"
-sidebar_current: "docs-oci-resource-dns-records"
+sidebar_current: "docs-oci-resource-dns-record"
 description: |-
-  Creates and manages an OCI DnsRecord
+  Provides the Record resource in Oracle Cloud Infrastructure Dns service
 ---

-# oci_dns_records
+# oci_dns_record
-The `oci_dns_records` resource creates and manages an OCI DnsRecord
+This resource provides the Record resource in Oracle Cloud Infrastructure Dns service.

 Replaces records in the specified zone with the records specified in the request body.
 If a specified record does not exist, it will be created.